~ Sandal Magna Castle ~

 He was a major

 land holder in East Anglia.
-He eventually married
+He eventually married one

-She was the husband of Thomas Plantagenet
+was the husband of Thomas Plantagenet earl

-earl of Lancaster, this and Warrene's disagreement
+of Lancaster, this and Warenne's disagreement with

-since the time of the 7th earl..
+of the 7th earl..

 The eigth earl